kovetskiy/manul/README.md

 ### Who needs a documentation, when there are the gifs?

 First of all, we should request dependencies which we have in our project.
 To do this, just run manul with `-Q` (query) flag.
-It will output be all project imports (dependencies), like this:
+It will output all the project imports (dependencies), like this:

 ![first query](https://cloud.githubusercontent.com/assets/8445924/10285714/9e840e76-6b79-11e5-821f-636729ce4467.gif)